WangLabHKUST/METANET-analysis/README.md

 Please see the R code metanet_model1_metastatic_risk_assessment.R

 ### Organotropic Stratification
-Please see the Matlab code metanet_model2_organotropic_stratification.m
+Please see the Matlab code metanet_model2_organotropic_stratification.m.
+To run the code, please install the ORCA package first at https://github.com/ayrna/orca